-Portugal has also entered into bilateral treaties on international judiciary cooperation with the PALOP (Portuguese-speaking African) countries.2 iii Structure of the courts
+Portugal has also entered into bilateral treaties on international judiciary cooperation with the PALOP (Portuguese-speaking African) countries.4 iii Structure of the courts

-The Portuguese judicial system is a three-tier system of district courts, courts of appeal and one Supreme Court.
+The Portuguese judicial system is a three-tier system of district courts, courts of appeal and a Supreme Court.
 There are no specialised courts for arbitration matters.
 The courts of appeal decide the majority of issues related to arbitration.
-This is the case for the appointment of a missing arbitrator, an appeal for the refusal of a challenge, the immediate challenge of a preliminary decision on jurisdiction, the setting aside of the arbitral award and the recognition of a foreign arbitral award.
+This is the case for:

+- a the appointment of a missing arbitrator; - b an appeal for the refusal of a challenge; - c an immediate challenge of a preliminary decision on jurisdiction; - d the setting aside of an arbitral award; and - e the recognition of a foreign arbitral award.

-However, there are still some judicial decisions that are taken by the district courts, such as cooperation in the taking of evidence.
+However, some judicial decisions that are still taken by the district courts, such as cooperation in the taking of evidence.